Photo Essay: Afghan Oddities by Émile Drousie

 A recollection of mundane moments in 2025 Afghanistan, this photo essay aims at capturing a “new normal”.
 It sets the stage for an absurd play, where opposites are often forced into dialogue: the ordinary and the extraordinary, the beautiful and the unsettling, the frivolous and the anxious.

 Surveillance drones no longer fly over cities in Afghanistan.
-Blasts have become rare, and fighting has s have ceased.
-In the blinkglimpse of an eye, perilous roads have turned just safe again,, alive with travelers trading, eating, praying, and playing as they move freely from one town to the next. as one witnesses people trading, traveling, eating, praying, teasing.
-For the first time in decades, some are crisscrossing Afghanistan, travelinghitting the roads of their own country that for many years were inaccessible to them., They visit visiting and praying at the Great Blue Mosque of Mazar-e Sharif, wander thewandering the hills of Kabul, poseing by the Buddhas of Bamiyan, and enjoyor enjoying the cool and clear waters of the Band-e Amir lakes.
+Blasts have become rare, and fighting has ceased.
+In the blink of an eye, perilous roads have turned safe again, alive with travelers trading, eating, praying, and playing as they move freely from one town to the next.
+For the first time in decades, some are crisscrossing Afghanistan, traveling the roads of their own country that for many years were inaccessible to them.
+They visit visiting and praying at the Great Blue Mosque of Mazar-e Sharif, wander the the hills of Kabul, pose by the Buddhas of Bamiyan, and enjoy the cool and clear waters of the Band-e Amir lakes.

-The Taliban’s returncomeback to power in 2021 and the departure of Western forces marked the end of a forty-year cycle of war and violence.
-The small pleasures of daily life now enjoyed by some harshly contrast with the scars of violence, the systemic exclusion of women, the ravages of poverty, and the necessitytemptation of migration.
+The Taliban’s return to power in 2021 and the departure of Western forces marked the end of a forty-year cycle of war and violence.
+The small pleasures of daily life now enjoyed by some harshly contrast with the scars of violence, the systemic exclusion of women, the ravages of poverty, and the necessity of migration.

 In the meantime, neighboring Iran and Pakistan are expelling en masse Afghan individuals and families who have been established there for decades.
 The bus stations of Herat and Kabul are filled with thousands of returnees, forcibly brought back “home”.